Asian Steamed Mussels

 Our eldest daughter Celeste is a key member of our excellent Front of House team which is made up of well-trained friendly people who enjoy making others feel welcome and who appreciate food, drink and good service.

-We first appeared in the 2013 edition, and have been awarded the coveted ‘Bib Gourmand’ in the 2014 edition.
+We first appeared in the 2013 edition, and were awarded the coveted ‘Bib Gourmand’ in 2014.

 The Sunday Telegraph